Eddie Keenan: New York Yankees and Hartford Blues

 On October 1, the Blues traveled to Philadelphia, for their game with the Frankford Yellow Jackets on October 2.
 A total of 15,000 fans packed Frankford Stadium and saw the Yellow Jackets defeat Hartford 13–0.
 When the game finished, both Frankford and the Blues caught trains heading to Hartford, where a second game between the two teams was played on October 3.
 Frankford won for the second consecutive time, this time by a score of 10–0.
 In both games, Keenan was the starting Hartford right guard.

-On October 8, an article was ran in The Standard Union which said the following, "Two strange characters are carried by the Hartford Blues ...
+On October 8, an article ran in The Standard Union which said the following, "Two strange characters are carried by the Hartford Blues ...
 One is Eddie Keenan, of Waterbury, Conn., formerly in the line at Washington College, who weighs–and confesses to it–320 complete pounds.
 Eddie plays guard, and when he is in there–which is most of the time–one side of the line is invisible to the other side of the field.
 He is a very big man, but moves about with a surprising agility.
 Eddie is said to be the largest human in the game to-day."

 After cancelling a game with the Columbus Tigers scheduled for October 9, the Blues traveled to New York City to play the Brooklyn Lions at Ebbets Field on October 10.
 Before just 1,000 fans, the Blues lost their fourth straight game 0–6.
 Keenan was the starting left guard, with Mule Werwaiss taking his spot at right guard.

 A game against the Providence Steamrollers scheduled for October 17 was canceled due to bad weather.
 The next game was on October 24, a rematch with the Brooklyn Lions.
 Less than 1,000 fans showed up for the game, which was played in a cold rainstorm.
 Keenan started at left guard in the game, a 16–6 win for Hartford which gave the Blues their first NFL victory.
 Dilly Dally later came into the match as a substitute for Keenan, and Keenan shortly afterwards came back as a substitute for Dally.
 Vic Radzievitch came in as a replacement for Keenan late in the game.

 Hartford's sixth regular season game of the 1926 season was played against the Kansas City Cowboys on October 31.
 Just 500 fans showed up to attend the contest, which was played in pouring rain.
 At midfield, the water was ankle-high and the ball floated whenever it fell there.
 The amount of mud made the yard lines impossible to see and the players "quickly became anonymous" in dirty jerseys.
 The game ended in a 2–7 loss for Hartford, with the Cowboys scoring the only touchdown of the game early, on a fumble caused by a slippery ball.
 Keenan started at right guard in the match, and was described as "showing special courage in struggling through to down carries although he always went under the heap, with his face shoved many inches into the mire."